ibm-cloud-docs/log-analysis/compliance/adoption.md

 ## Define the network strategy
 {: #adoption_network}

-In LogDNA, you can use the LogDNA agent to collect and forward logs to your {{site.data.keyword.la_full_notm}} instance.
-After you provision an instance of {{site.data.keyword.la_full}}, you must configure a LogDNA agent for each log source that you want to monitor.
+In LogDNA, you can use the logging agent to collect and forward logs to your {{site.data.keyword.la_full_notm}} instance.
+After you provision an instance of {{site.data.keyword.la_full}}, you must configure a logging agent for each log source that you want to monitor.

-You can configure the LogDNA agent to connect to the logging instance through the public network or through the private network.
+You can configure the logging agent to connect to the logging instance through the public network or through the private network.
 * By default, the agent connects through the public network.
 * To connect over a private network, you must have access to classic infrastructure and [enable virtual routing and forwarding (VRF)](/docs/account?topic=account-vrf-service-endpoint) and connectivity to service endpoints for your account.